Kangiriyanka/joe-farah/src/pages/posts/post-3.md

 ## Heads up

-My specialty is breakdance, but feel free to read the parts that are interesting and are applicable to you.
-Breakdance can also be referred to as : "bboy". <sup>  <a href="#footnotes" class="secondary-a"> 1.</a> </sup>
+My specialty is breakdance, but feel free to read the parts that are interesting or applicable to you.
+Breakdance can also be referred to as "bboy". <sup>  <a href="#footnotes" class="secondary-a"> 1.</a> </sup>

 &nbsp;

 ## Mindset

-Dancing exposes you to various and unusual body positions.
+Dancing exposes you to various unusual body positions.
 Take pride in every move you do.
 Those parts of your body that are moving in harmony or chaos belong uniquely to you.
 Own your style and reach new heights of freedom.

-&nbsp;

-## Support

-### Stretching

-Through b-boying and especially training for flares, I came to truly appreciate stretching as an integral part of my life.
-Not only does it help you prevent injuries, it makes your moves cleaner.
-Mobility around the hips is especially important in power moves.
-I'm pretty tight around the hips, so I like  stretches that target them: pigeons, frogs and butterflies.
-I am one with nature alright.
-Also, from what I've seen, I try to aim for 3 sets of 30 seconds per stretch.
-I don't have a specific stretching routine, but I know the ones needed to target the stiffness I have.
-For hand stretches, I usually compound them with walking.

-&nbsp;

-### Walking and Conditioning

-When you’re not dancing, walking and conditioning exercises are great substitutes.
-I want to feel light when I dance, so I try to make an effort to keep my weight in check.
-Walking is top-notch because it’s sustainable for life.
-I sometimes bring a bright yellow resistance band to stretch my fingers, hands and arms.
-Take care of your gentle hands, you don't realize the strain you're putting on them.
-If I have few extra calories to burn, I like to jump rope.
-Fun fact, in French, jump rope translates to corde à danser which literally means dance rope.

 &nbsp;